jbarratt/serialized-nikola/posts/2013/01/live-sphinx-documentation-preview.md

 (or however else you like to install python modules.)

+If it's already installed, upgrade it -- newer releases have some required features.

 ### Create a Guardfile

 Create this file in the root of your [Sphinx][] documentation tree.
 (Next to the `Makefile`.)